rataide/bettencourt/datasets/README.md

-# Datasets of the COVID19 in Portugal
+# Datasets of the COVID19 in Região Autónoma da Madeira (RAM)

 ## Sources
 We only use official Government sources to generate these datasets.
-Specifically, we use data from the [Directore-General of Health](www.dgs.pt) reports.
+Specifically, we use data from the [IASAÚDE](www.covidmadeira.pt) reports.

 ## Variables
 - lab_tested: Cumulative suspected cases that had a COVID19 lab test